-Ghirardelli chocolate chips and white chocolate chips; Nutella Wipe Out with sugar cookie dough and Nutella swirl; and Peanut Buddy, peanut butter dough mixed with dark chocolate chips, Reeses Peanut Butter cups and chopped up Nutty Buddy pieces.
-Patrons can also use their imagination to create custom flavor combinations.
-Other treats like cookie dough bites and layered brownie and cookie dough bombs round out the sweet menu.
+Nutella Wipe Out with sugar cookie dough and Nutella swirl; and Peanut Buddy, peanut butter dough mixed with chocolate chips, Reeses Peanut Butter cups and chopped up Nutty Buddy pieces.
+Guests can also use their imagination to create custom flavor combinations, including a ice cream mix in station for toppings, or cookie dough.
+Other treats like cookie dough bites and Brookies, bars of the day and cookies round out the menu.

 “This is my sweetest venture yet,” said Ginsburg.
-“We’ve been watching the dough trend take flight in major cities like New York City and Los Angeles, and knew we had to bring it to DFW and leave our own mark on the industry.
-I love being able to blend my family memories and recipes – like my great grandmother’s Sugar Cookie recipe and grandmother’s Monster cookie recipe – and adapt them into a business that’s safe to eat raw with pasteurized egg whites and heat treated flour.”
+“We’ve been watching the dough trend take flight in major cities like New York City and Los Angeles, and I knew I had to bring it to DFW and leave my tasteful mark on the industry.
+I love being able to blend my family memories and recipes – like my great grandmother’s Sugar Cookie recipe and grandmother’s Monster cookie recipe – and incorporate them into a business that’s safe to eat raw with pasteurized egg whites and heat treated flour.”